cornell-ece2400/ece2400-docs/docs/ece2400-sec4-c-test-debug.md

 3. Using GCOV for Code Coverage
 --------------------------------------------------------------------------

-One you have developed your implementation and the corresponding basic, directed, and random tests, you can then move on to understanding the _quality_ of your current set of tests.
+One you have developed your implementation and the corresponding directed and random tests, you can then move on to understanding the _quality_ of your current set of tests.
 One way to do this is to use code coverage tools.
 The idea here is to use a tool which will count how many times each line of code in your program is executed when running all of your tests.
 If there are lines of code which have never executed, then this is a good indicator that you need more tests to verify that part of your code.

 Let's start by recompiling our `avg-test.c` and turning on code coverage support.

     :::bash
     % cd ${HOME}/ece2400/sec4
-    % gcc -Wall -g --coverage -o avg-test avg-test.c
+    % gcc -Wall -g --coverage -o avg-test avg-test.c ece2400-stdlib.c
     % ./avg-test

 This will generate additional data in `avg-test.gcda`.
 To make this data